KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 <p>In Summer 2019 semester I was honored to work with Professor Roni Khardon for my independent study.
 Thank Lijiang Guo, Weizhe Chen and Yadi Wei for helpful discussions.</p>

 <p>
 During this summer I worked on the following papers.
 I spent some time understanding the algorithms proposed in the papers and implementing some of them.
-However, due to page limit the derivations in these papers are brief, hence we had to complete the unpublished derivation before implementation.
+However, due to page limit the derivations in these papers are brief, hence we had to complete the unpublished derivation by ourselves.
 Therefore, we will try to present a full picture of the first paper.
 </p>

 <ol>